MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/add-chatbot.md

 Chatbot component is now added to your portal page.
 Browse your portal to interact with the chatbot.

-## Get a Power Virtual Agents bot ID
+## Get the Power Virtual Agents bot ID

 To get the ID of a chatbot created using Power Virtual Agents: